 5. Invest in Property

-Property investment takes more upfront capital than some other business ideas in Nigeria.
+Property investment takes more upfront capital than some other small business ideas in Nigeria.
 But if you have the capital, you should definitely look into purchasing land or property in Lagos.
 The returns can be as much as 100%-200% profit when you resell the property.
 You can also lease office buildings or homes and make a reasonable passive income each month.

 7. Open a Daycare Center